leek-dn/antimatterPortal/README.md

 ```

 It ends with a newline and the newlines are linefeed.
-Older backup might work different and have a different header, but this seems to work.
+Older backup might work different and have a different header, but this seems to work on most of the recent Android versions.

 ### Alpha save